 Software development platforms like GitHub provides opportunities to contribute to open-source projects.
-It is a good way to test and improvise your skills and connect with global professionals.
+It is an excellent way to test and improvise your skills and connect with global professionals.

 Step 4: Find An Internship

-It allows you to develop job-specific skills and put the theoretical knowledge to practical use.
-You learn the corporate demands and standards in a typical cyber security setting.
+It allows you to develop job-specific skills and put theoretical knowledge to practical use.
+You learn the corporate demands and standards in a typical cybersecurity setting.

-An internship is a good way to collaborate with other aspiring experts and improve your communication skills.
-There are good chances that you may get full-time employment just after completing your training.
+An internship is an excellent way to collaborate with other aspiring experts and improve communication skills.
+You may get full-time employment after completing your training.

-You need to have a competitive and impressive resume to increase your chances of getting shortlisted for the job.
+You need a competitive and impressive resume to increase your chances of getting shortlisted for the job.

-Create a strong summary statement and customize your resume to the specific job to ensure a successful application process.
+Create a strong summary statement and customise your resume to the specific job to ensure a successful application process.